Loading...

 Basic usage

 • Use max effort when you need the absolute highest capability with no constraints: the most thorough reasoning and deepest analysis.
-Only available on Opus 4.6; requests using max on other models will return an error.
+Available on Claude Mythos Preview, Claude Opus 4.6, and Claude Sonnet 4.6.

 • Use high effort (the default) when you need Claude's best work: complex reasoning, nuanced analysis, difficult coding problems, or any task where quality is the top priority.